Now that you have your treatment plan, it’s time to prepare your mind and body for treatment. This is known as ‘Prehabilitation’

 Why is it so important?

-There is a lot of research that tells us that ‘prehab’ increases the effect of treatment, reduces complications of treatment and side effects, improves mental health and wellbeing, and prevents cancer recurrence.
+There is a lot of research that tells us that ‘prehab’ has many benefits including increasing the effectiveness of treatment, reduces complications of treatment and side effects, improves mental health and wellbeing, and helps prevent cancer returning (recurrence).

 Who should do prehabilitation?

-It does not matter your age, what type of tumor you have, or your treatment plan.
+It does not matter your age, what type of tumor you have, your level of fitness, or your treatment plan

 When should it begin?